 The size, type, location, and status of this type of vascular malformation will determine the best treatment options.
 Patients can also choose a watchful waiting approach.

 May be prescribed to treat symptoms -- including headache, back pain, and seizures -- caused by AVMs.

-A catheter is inserted and equipped with coils to block the blood flow within the AVM, or plug the dural spinal fistula.
+A catheter is inserted through a small incision (usually in your groin), threaded to your brain, and used to place coils, glue, or plugs to block blood flow within an AVM or dural spinal fistula.
 This procedure may be done in combination with radiosurgery.

-Computer imaging guides delivery of a single, high dose of radiation directly to the AVM.
+Computer imaging is used to guide a single high dose of radiation directly to the AVM.
+No incision is required.
 This procedure is typically used for AVMs that cannot be reached by surgery.